jenhausu/3rd-Party-Library-for-iOS/README.md

 * [JDStatusBarNotification](https://github.com/jaydee3/JDStatusBarNotification) : Easy, customizable notifications displayed on top of the statusbar.
 * [TSMessages](https://github.com/KrauseFx/TSMessages) :This library provides an easy to use class to show little notification views on the top of the screen.
 * [NZAlertView](https://github.com/NZN/NZAlertView) : Simple and intuitive alert view.
 Similar to push notification effect.
+* [Dodo](https://github.com/exchangegroup/Dodo) : A message bar for iOS written in Swift.

 ## Badge
 * [UIBarButtonItem-Badge](https://github.com/mikeMTOL/UIBarButtonItem-Badge) : UIBarButtonItem + Badge